Functions for Working with UUIDs¶

 ┌─toUUIDOrDefault('61f0c404-5cb3-11e7-907b-a6006ad3dba0', CAST('59f0c404-5cb3-11e7-907b-a6006ad3dba0', 'UUID'))─┐ │ 61f0c404-5cb3-11e7-907b-a6006ad3dba0 │ └───────────────────────────────────────────────────────────────────────────────────────────────────────────────┘

-This second example returns the second argument (the provided default UUID) as the first argument cannot be converted to a UUID type:
+This second example returns the second argument (the provided default UUID) as the first argument can't be converted to a UUID type:

 SELECT toUUIDOrDefault('-----61f0c404-5cb3-11e7-907b-a6006ad3dba0', cast('59f0c404-5cb3-11e7-907b-a6006ad3dba0' as UUID))